This slow-and-steady circuit is super-effective, no matter how unmotivated you are.

 From here, push your hips back, and bend your knees to slowly lower your body into a squat, not letting your knees cave in as you do so.
 Pause, then push through your heels to slowly return to starting position.
 That’s one rep. Perform six to eight reps.
 Remember: Take four full counts to lower and four counts to return to standing.

 Make it easier: Check out tips in this guide to the #1 exercise for older adults.
+Or, press play to try one of these variations:

 Exercise #3: Bent-Over Row